Cray-HPE/cms-meta-tools/sample_scripts/README.md

 2. The first step of your repo build should run runBuildPrep.sh

-3. The second step of your repo build sahould run runLint.sh
+3. The second step of your repo build should run runLint.sh

 That's it.
-If you need to customize the behavior of any of the tools being used, see the individual tool for details on how to provide it with a configuration file, or look at another CMS repo which is already using them.
+If you need to customize the behavior of any of the tools being used, see the individual tool for details on how to provide it with a configuration file, or look at another CMS repo which is already using it.

 ## Sample Script Listing

 ### [install_cms_meta_tools.sh](install_cms_meta_tools.sh)

-This script is required for any of the other scripts to work.
+This script is required for any of the other sample scripts to work.
 Its job is to find the latest stable version of the cms-meta-tools RPM and extract its contents into a subdirectory of your current directory.
 Even though cms-meta-tools is packaged as an RPM, **it does not install itself onto the global system**.
+And even though this RPM may be in a location with an OS version in the path, it only consists of scripts and is largely OS-agnostic.

 ### [runBuildPrep.sh](runBuildPrep.sh)